Posted Mar 27, 2021 at 08:27. Revised Oct 9, 2021 at 10:01.

 There is nothing noteworthy about them until they are examined a bit more closely.
 These undated contrasting pictures superficially appear to have been taken 40 or so years apart, as the first one shows a rakish and daring movie star/lady killer.
 In contrast, the second picture appears to have been soaked for weeks in skunk-scented lady repellent.
 These two personas complement each other perfectly, so let’s dig into this odd contrast…

-Oberlin College PR requires a movie star/lady killer to advance the College’s image, but the secrecy and opacity of the BOT require a chair who is an inconspicuous generic peasant that no one will notice.
-As you can see from the two photos they have found a man that fulfills both requirements.
+Oberlin College PR requires a movie star/lady killer to advance the College’s image.
+Still, the secrecy and opacity of the BOT require a chair who is an inconspicuous generic peasant that no one will notice.
+As you can see from the two photos, they have found a man that fulfills both requirements.
 Indeed, the two photos are so different that one almost needs facial recognition software to make sure that both are the same person.

-There is just one problem because the movie star photo appears to be a college graduation photo while the generic peasant photo appears to have been taken at a time decades removed from the movie star period.
-So which photo will the overpaid Oberlin College PR freaks choose for display on Oberlin.edu?
+There is just one problem because the movie star photo appears to be a college graduation photo.
+In contrast, the generic peasant photo seems to have been taken decades removed from the movie star period.
+So which image will the overpaid Oberlin College PR freaks choose for display on Oberlin.edu?
 Obviously, it is the movie star.

 This is in keeping with choosing form over substance.
-This tactic is not original to the Oberlin PR people because it was worked out on Wall Street over a century ago to deal with reporting bad financial results.
+This tactic is not original to the Oberlin PR people because it was worked out over a century ago on Wall Street for reporting bad financial results.
 There is no substitute for glossy paper, vibrant colors, and excellent graphic design to distract attention from horrible results.

 The needs of the College’s gregarious PR freaks are at complete odds with the BOT’s obsession with opacity and secrecy.
 The secrecy quest is right out of The Wizard of Oz — “pay no attention to the man behind the curtain.”

-The movie star is the perfect man behind the curtain and smokescreen for some of the biggest screw-ups in the history of the college, while the generic nobody image ensures that no one will notice what the BOT is doing.
-Nevertheless, the PR lackeys in the administration have missed an opportunity to really shine.
-They need to replace the movie star photo on oberlin.edu with a baby picture of the Chair because everyone loves a baby and no one can blame a baby when it does something stupid.
+The movie star is the perfect man behind the curtain and smokescreen for some of the biggest screw-ups in the history of the College, while the generic nobody image ensures that no one will notice what the BOT is doing.
+Nevertheless, the PR lackeys in the administration have missed an opportunity to shine.
+They need to replace the movie star photo on oberlin.edu with a baby picture because everyone loves a baby, and no one can blame a baby when it does something stupid.

 BOT Membership Qualifications

 The first responsibility for a board or committee is to disperse any blame that comes its way by prioritizing making a safe decision over making the right decision.
-These two objectives are usually not in conflict except when the right decision is not 100% based on conventional “best practices”.
-Hearing the phrase “best practices” is usually a rattlesnake’s rattle meaning “look out!”
+These two objectives are usually not in conflict except when the right decision is not 100% based on conventional “best practices.”
+Hearing the phrase “best practices” is typically a rattlesnake rattle meaning “look out!”
 The “best practices” decision is always the safest because it facilitates the blame dispersal that will exonerate the guilty.

 There are roughly two categories of people to choose from when configuring a BOT.
-The first are kind, gentle, caring, and concerned people who will go along to get along and the second are hard-headed thinkers.
-The more members on a BOT the better.
-A bigger BOT is more cumbersome, which, counterintuitively, gets things done more easily.
+The first are kind, gentle, caring, and concerned people who will go along to get along, and the second are hard-headed thinkers.
+The more members on a BOT, the better.
+A bigger BOT is more cumbersome, which, counterintuitively, gets things done more quickly.

 Suppressing peoples’ identity